-We’re going to help you build the best possible 3-day itinerary for Las Vegas!
+We’re going to help you build the best possible 3 days in Las Vegas itinerary!

 First of all, take everything you think you know about Vegas and throw it out the window.